Watch our video featuring Sydney Swans players with their simple game plan... Get your hand off it while you are

 Are you driving blind?

-See how far you travel when you take your eyes off the road for just two seconds:
+See how far you travel at different speeds when you take your eyes off the road for just two seconds:

 |Travel speed||Metres travelled in 2 seconds|

 Our original Get your hand off it campaign has evolved to highlight the serious consequences of using your mobile phone illegally while driving, which could cost you or those you care about everything.

 The campaign also encourages drivers to know the rules about mobile phone use.

 These crash numbers are considered to be under-reported because of the difficulty of finding evidence of illegal mobile phone use at crash scenes.
 This suggests the size of the problem could be much greater.

 From July 2014 to June 2015, more than 35,300 fines were issued to drivers in NSW for using hand-held mobile phones, showing the problem is still prevalent.

 Primary: Males and females aged 17-39 years.

 Research shows that males and females aged 17-39 years have the highest rate of claimed use while driving, and the greatest involvement in crashes where hand-held mobile phone use is a factor.

 - It's not worth it.
 Get your hand off it

 - At 60 km/h if you look at your phone while driving for just two seconds, you travel 33 metres blind